Higher U(1)-gerbe connections in geometric prequantization: Higher prequantum bundles

 By homotopy pullback stability of both 1-epimorphisms and 1-monomorphisms and by essential uniqueness of 1-image factorizations this is a pasting diagram of homotopy pullback squares.
-The claim then follows with prop. \ref{LoopingOfDifferentialModuliIsFlatModuli} as in the proof of theorem \ref{TheLongSequenceForHigherAtiyahBisections}. \endofproof The analogous statement also holds for Heisenberg $\infty$-groups: \begin{corollary} If $\phi : G \to \mathbf{HamSympl}(\nabla) \hookrightarrow \mathbf{Aut}(X)$ is any Hamiltonian $G$-action, def. \ref{HamiltonianActionMomentumMapAndHeisenbergGroup}, then the corresponding Heisenberg $\infty$-group sits in the $\infty$-fiber sequence
+In particular, the square diagram on the left is a homotopy pullback.
+The result then follows by noticing that